- by Luisa

 I get that.

 But, even natural products should be safe and include a preservative!
 Just because you don't see any sign of spoilage, it doesn't mean it's not here.
 We know cosmetics don't have to be sterile.
 It would be quite ridiculous.
-At the same time, you don't want pathogen bacteria in them.
+At the same time, you don't want an excessive number of bacteria in them and no pathogen ones at all.
 Sure, not all bacteria, fungi, and mold are dangerous; however, even the innocuous ones could prevent the product from working the way it is supposed to do.

 As brand owner, you have the legal and moral responsibility of making sure the products you sell are safe.
 Period.